-2. A resident of a Contracting State shall be a qualified person at a time when a benefit would otherwise be accorded by the Convention if, at that time, the resident is: Commentary on the detailed version
+2. A resident of a Contracting State shall be a qualified person at a time when a benefit would otherwise be accorded by the Convention if, at that time, the resident is:

 7. Paragraph 2 has six subparagraphs, each of which describes a category of residents that are qualified persons.